 “their presence seemed to fill the space and magically lead my camera…” Bogdan Heretoiu

 Alex and Katja appeared in “Meeting of Ballroom and Contact Improvisation” with artists Kirstie Simson and Tim O’Donell.
 They performed “Heart at Low Tide 2,” a piece by Rebecca Nettl-Fiol, at multiple venues.
 Additionally, Alex and Katja co-choreographed and performed in the musical “My Fair Lady” at the University of Illinois and also co-choreographed and performed in the short dance film, “Stay.”
 Find up to date information about notable works on the projects page.

-When not performing or working on new projects, Alex and Katja share their vast knowledge with students from many locations.
-They teach at the University of Wisconsin-Madison, University of Illinois at Urbana-Champaign, Osher Lifelong Learning Institute, The Mettler Center, and offer private lessons in Champaign-Urbana and Buffalo Grove, Illinois.
+When not performing or working on new projects, Alex and Kato share their vast knowledge with students from many locations.
+They teach at the University of Wisconsin-Madison, University of Illinois at Urbana-Champaign, Osher Lifelong Learning Institute, The Mettler Center, and offer private lessons in Champaign-Urbana and Barrington, Illinois.
 Their extensive knowledge combined with their fun, light teaching style makes them extremely desirable instructors for students.
-Alex and Katja have also reached the highest level of teaching certification as they are both fellows with United States Terpsichore Association.
+Alex and Kato have also reached the highest level of teaching certification as they are both fellows with United States Terpsichore Association.